 Before going into how to document learning, let us first see where to document.
 You can use a variety of tools to do this.
 You can give the young people a good old diary.
 Using a pen and real paper.
-In many write for themselves and are motivated to do so regularly.
+In many projects, diaries are given out to participants and are mostly welcomed with happy faces.
+To document learning for personal this is reasons. still an excellent instrument for those who like for themselves and are motivated to do so regularly.
 It helps people reflect on and understand their learning.